 Do I need to eat different foods prior procedure?

-Low residue/fibre diet should be adhered to for five days prior to a colonoscopy, this is because a clear view of the bowel is required to ensure nothing is missed.
+Low residue/fibre diet should be adhered to for two days prior to a colonoscopy, this is because a clear view of the bowel is required to ensure nothing is missed.
 Seeds should especially be avoided as this can block the scope and you may need to have the procedure repeated.
 Further information can be found in colonoscopy leaflet.

 As a diabetic do I need to do anything different prior to procedure?

 Follow the dietary advice as above, when making your appointment ensure it is early in the day.
 Follow guidance in the ‘diabetes and your procedure’ leaflet for medication advice, if unsure contact the day surgery ward on 01935 384339 for additional advice.